malickbax/readme-generator/README.md

 ## Test
 No testing required

-## Questions
+## Other projects
-if you have any questions or feedback, please contact me: malickbax@gmail.com.
 More of my projects are available on https://github.com/malickbax